life-itself/web3/notes/bitcoin-as-anti-authoritarian.md

 ---
-title: Bitcoin as an Anti-Authoritarian Force
-date: 2022-05-02
-created: 2022-05-02
-description: "Evaluating the thesis that Bitcoin (and crypto more generally) is an anti-authoritarian force and can help undermine tyranny by providing a state-resistant payment rail."
-image: /img/anti-auth-thumbnail.png
+title: Crypto can provide a transnational state-resistant payment system e.g. for dissidents
+description: The claim being made here is that a. a transnational state-resitant payment system is desirable, b. crypto can provide this, and c. the benefits of this would outweigh any negative externalities.
+We find this claim to fail on points a. and c. and to therefore be false.
 youtube: https://youtu.be/U_-Bdx1mqS8
 podcast: https://anchor.fm/life-itself/episodes/Bitcoin-as-an-Anti-Authoritarian-Force-e1i25vg/a-a7gpq18
+category:
+  - claim: y
-featured: true
+  - featured: y
-aliases: notes/bitcoin-as-anti-authoritarian.md
+  - interview: y
+  - deepdive: y
+claim:
+  - evaluation: NN
+  - confidence: HH
 ---

-***

 # Summary

 ## Claim Steel-Manned

-Bitcoin provides a privacy-friendly way to store or transfer funds in situations where the state is an adversary – for example, when opposing a repressive regime.
+### Subclaim 1: Crypto can provide a state-resistant transnational payment rail

+A blockchain-based global supranational payment system which is censorship resistant against nation state actors would effectively allow parties from any jurisdiction to move value anonymously and with no controls.

 There are examples of crypto being used as a form of, or to facilitate, disobedience: Edward Snowden and Sci-Hub.
 * Snowden speaks on the infosec conference circuit and likely receives all his speaker fees via bitcoin which he converts into Russian rubles.
 * Sci-Hub pirates every scientific paper from Elvesier, Wiley, and other academic publishers and hosts a PirateBay style mirror site in which researchers can bypass paywalls and download paper.
-The server is run by one woman in Russia,Alexandra Elbakyan, who takes crypto donations.
+The server is run by one woman in Russia, Alexandra Elbakyan, who takes crypto donations.
 She is seen as a folk hero giving knowledge to the world and advancing science.

+### Subclaim 2: An unregulated transnational payment rail is desirable

+Not everyone lives in a stable liberal democracy.
+Sometimes it’s necessary to circumvent the state, when laws are unjust or regimes are corrupt.

+Crypto can provide a privacy-friendly way to store or transfer funds in situations where the state is an adversary – for example, when opposing a repressive regime.

 ## Evidence of claim being made